kishore1919/aws_rag_chatbot/README.md

     - The RAG chatbot can only retrieve information from the data it has been provided; it cannot answer general knowledge questions.
     ![example2](https://github.com/kishore1919/aws_rag_chatbot/blob/main/images/screenshot-2.png?raw=true)

+## Lambda

+The AWS RAG Chatbot leverages AWS Lambda functions to handle requests and responses efficiently.
+These Lambda functions are designed to process incoming queries, interact with the knowledge base, and return context-aware responses to the user.

+### Key Features of Lambda Integration:

+1. **Request Handling:**
+    - The Lambda function receives user queries through an API Gateway or other triggering mechanisms.
+    - It parses the input and prepares the query for interaction with the knowledge base.

+2. **Knowledge Base Interaction:**
+    - The Lambda function communicates with the Amazon Bedrock knowledge base to retrieve relevant information.
+    - It ensures that the query is processed using the embedding model and vector database for accurate results.

+3. **Response Generation:**
+    - After retrieving the relevant data, the Lambda function formats the response and sends it back to the user.
+    - The response is designed to be concise, context-aware, and aligned with the user's query.

+### Lambda Function Deployment:

+- Ensure that the Lambda functions have the necessary IAM permissions to interact with the S3 bucket, Amazon Bedrock, and other AWS services used in the application.

+By integrating Lambda functions, the AWS RAG Chatbot achieves a scalable and serverless architecture, enabling efficient query processing and response generation.

 ## Acknowledgments

 - Inspired by advancements in RAG techniques.